joncursi/cheddur-whitepaper/whitepaper.md

 undermined by longer-term losses.
 In other words, attacking the system will require a user to attack themselves.

-#### What will stop a user from abusing their influence in the network and then immediately selling their \text{\sout{U}} tokens before the markets can react?
+#### What will stop a user from abusing their influence on the platform and then immediately selling their \text{\sout{U}} tokens before the markets can react?

-Influence in the Cheddur network takes a substantial amount of time to liquidate.
+Influence within the Cheddur platform takes a substantial amount of time to liquidate.
 The process of "powering down" vested \text{\sout{U}} tokens occurs over a 13-week time period, which gives the markets plenty of time to react.
 Therefore, the attacker will again be attacking themselves.

 #### Can users just up-vote everything in order to maximize their curation rewards?

-No. To prevent users from spamming the network with up-votes, each user will be only be able to cast a maximum of 50 up-votes per every 5 days, or ~10 up-votes per day.
+No. To prevent users from spamming the platform with up-votes, each user will be only be able to cast a maximum of 50 up-votes per every 5 days, or ~10 up-votes per day.
 In order to maximize curation rewards, you'll need to spend those votes wisely.